nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 It is essential to have a firm grip on both *what* is going and *where* in the distributed system to fix upcoming problems encountered while using the toolkit.
-For single configuration operations, it is important that those are performed in non-conflicting order, e.g. it is impossible to perform most token operations before the token has been logged in.
+For single configuration operations, it is important that those are performed in non-conflicting order, e.g., it is impossible to perform most token operations before the token has been logged in.
 If this order is not respected, the output from the application will refer to the commands which successful application is required to be completed beforehand, e.g.: